434th Field Artillery Brigade

-The 434th Field Artillery Brigade is a training brigade under the United States Army Fires Center of Excellence, under United States Army Training and Doctrine Command (TRADOC).
+The 434th Field Artillery Brigade is a training brigade under the United States Army Fires Center of Excellence, under the United States Army Transformation and Training Command.
 The brigade conducts Basic Combat Training for new enlistees in the U.S. Army.

 Organization

 The 434th Field Artillery Brigade consists of four training battalions, a reception battalion, and a training support detachment: